Steps of the eviction process in Nebraska:

 Illegal Activity | 5 Days | No |

-In Nebraska, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In Nebraska, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, the landlord must first terminate the tenancy by giving the tenant a proper 30-day notice to move out.

 In Nebraska, a landlord can evict a tenant for violating the terms of their lease or not upholding their responsibilities under Nebraska landlord-tenant law.
-To do so, the landlord must give 30 days’ notice to fix the issue or move out.
+To do so, the landlord must first serve the tenant a 30 days’ notice to comply or vacate, which gives the tenant a chance to fix the issue within 14 days or move out within 30 days.

 Examples of lease violations include:

-- Damaging the electrical wiring in the rental unit.
+- Damaging electrical wiring in the rental unit

 In Nebraska, illegal activity includes:

-- Illegal use or threat to use a firearm or other weapon.
+- Illegally threatening or using a firearm or other weapon

-- Any other activity that would harm the health and safety of people or the rental property.
+- Engaging in any other activity that would harm the health and safety of other persons or the premises

 Illegal Evictions in Nebraska

-In Nebraska, any of the below is illegal.
+In Nebraska, there are a few different types of evictions that are illegal.
 If found liable, the landlord could be required to pay the tenant an amount equal to three month’s periodic rent and reasonable attorneys’ fees.

 “Self-Help” Evictions